Social security contributions

 - make a declaration (i.e. register and claim an exemption) online by 31 March of the following year, and

-- if no exemption is available, pay any tax owing by 2 July of the following year.
+- if no exemption is available, pay any tax owing by the first business day in July of the following year (4 July in 2023).

 Land transfer tax